UKTV: Split of channels between BBC and Discovery

-Commercials on UKTV channels
+Corporate rebrand (2024) and the launch of "U" masterbrand

+In November 2023, it was announced that in summer 2024, all of UKTV's free-to-air channels and UKTV Play would be rebranded with the new name of "U", with the free-to-air channels Dave, Drama, Yesterday and W becoming "U&Dave", "U&Drama", "U&Yesterday", and "U&W" respectively.
+All four channels were rebranded on 16 July.
+UKTV rebranded their pay channels to "U&Gold" and "U&Alibi" on 7 November, and "U&Eden" became a free-to-air channel on 7 October, and rebranded on 16 October.
+The "U" masterbrand made all of their channels be "U"nited under the "U" brand.
+In early July 2024, UKTV started to roll out a similar logo to its "U" masterbrand.
+The logo can be found on the corporate website and on "U" (UKTV Play).
+The rebrand was completed on 7 November 2024 with the addition of "U&GOLD" and "U&alibi", uniting the entire network under the "U" brand.

+Marketing

 In 2003, UKTV announced plans of an experiment which examined the effect of different break patterns on advertising.
 UKTV teamed up with a number of advertisers to measure the effect of reductions in advertising spots, programme trailers and the number of breaks overall.

-In February 2004, UKTV reduced the length of its ad breaks in a bid to retain viewers and attract advertisers after results of its research show that shorter breaks produce higher advertising recall levels.
-From 8 March, Its junctions were limited to a maximum of five minutes, with three-and-a-half minutes of commercial plus one-and-a-half minutes of promotional material, instead of a standard seven-and-a-half minutes.
+In February 2004, UKTV reduced the length of its advertising breaks in a bid to retain viewers and attract advertisers after results of its research show that shorter breaks produce higher advertising recall levels.
+From 8 March, interruptions were limited to a maximum of five minutes, with three-and-a-half minutes of commercial plus one-and-a-half minutes of promotional material, instead of a standard seven-and-a-half minutes.

 UKTV's move was similar to a solution suggested by PHD executive strategy director Louise Jones at 2003 Marketing Week TV United Conference, with a view to cleaning up breaks.
-Her proposal was for broadcasters to reduce spots by 20 percent and to charge a corresponding price increase for them; the theory being clients would not have to boost their media spending, thus improving UKTV hopes a reduction in the length of break junctions would help it to keep viewers and provide advertisers with improved cut-through.
+Her proposal was for broadcasters to reduce spots by 20 per cent and to charge a corresponding price increase for them; the theory being clients would not have to boost their media spending, thus improving UKTV hopes a reduction in the length of break junctions would help it to keep viewers and provide advertisers with improved cut-through.

 Channels

 UKTV's channels are available via satellite and cable in Ireland and the United Kingdom.
-In the UK, on digital terrestrial television, Yesterday, Dave, Drama and W are available on the Freeview platform.
-Selected parts of Gold, Home and Good Food were available through the now defunct Top Up TV service.
+In the UK, on digital terrestrial television, U&Yesterday, U&Dave, U&Drama, U&W and U&Eden are available on the Freeview platform.
+Selected parts of U&Gold, Home and Good Food were available through the now defunct Top Up TV service.
 The logo on the UKTV branded channels has also now been replaced by a new design.